-If you’re celebrating anything this holiday season, the stress has already started to mount.
+If you’re celebrating Thanksgiving this year, the stress has already started to mount.

 But what if we told you that you didn’t have to be a slave to tradition?

-What if we told you holiday cooking could be fun?
+What if we told you Thanksgiving cooking could be fun?

 What if we told you… NOT to cook a turkey?